Emily Dickinson Lexicon

 Satiate; surfeit; gratify beyond desire.

-Heavy stick; piece of wood used for beating; symbol of rude physical force.
+Heavy stick; piece of wood used for beating; [fig.] violence; physical force.

-Dull; slow of understanding; wanting keenness of perception in the senses; not quick in intelligence or mental perception.
+Dull; slow of understanding; lacking mental perception; wanting keenness of perception; dull in the senses; not quick in intelligence.